Persoonia pinifolia

-Persoonia pinifolia, commonly known as pine-leaved geebung or as mambara in the Cadigal language, is a plant in the family Proteaceae and is endemic to the Sydney region of New South Wales.
+Persoonia pinifolia, commonly known as pine-leaved geebung or as mambara in the Cadigal language, is a species of flowering plant in the family Proteaceae and is endemic to the Sydney region of New South Wales.
 It is an upright, woody shrub with soft, pine-like foliage and long, terminal racemes of small yellow flowers in late winter to summer.

 Description

 Persoonia pinifolia grows as an upright woody shrub up to 3 m high and wide.
 Its young branches are moderately hairy.
 The leaves are soft and thread-like, 30-70 mm long, about 0.5 mm wide, moderately hairy when young, but become glabrous as they age.
 The ends of the leaves are often curved.
 The flowers are arranged in long, terminal racemes making them much more conspicuous than those of most other persoonias.
 The flowers each have a moderately hairy pedicel 1-4 mm long and there is a small leaf at the base of each flower.
 The flower is composed of four tepals 8-9 mm long, which are fused at the base but with the tips rolled back.
 The central style is surrounded by four yellow anthers which are also joined at the base with the tips rolled back, so that it resembles a cross when viewed end-on.
 Flowering occurs mainly from late winter to summer, sometimes in other months.
 Flowering is followed by fruit which are fleshy green drupes giving the appearance of a bunch of grapes.